 Wetsuits and drysuits

-After rinsing with fresh water, turn your wetsuit inside out and hang it on a wide, sturdy hanger.
-Avoid hanging by the shoulders if the hanger is too narrow, as this creates pressure points that crack neoprene over time.
-The ideal wetsuit hanger has a broad, padded shoulder profile that distributes the weight across the full shoulder span.
-Ensure the suit is fully dry before storing long-term.
-Keep wetsuits away from heat sources, ozone-generating equipment like electric motors, and direct sunlight, all of which degrade neoprene quickly.
+Rinse with fresh water after every session, then turn the suit inside out and hang it on a wide, sturdy hanger.
+Avoid hanging by the shoulders on a hanger that is too narrow, since this creates pressure points that crack neoprene over time.
+The ideal wetsuit hanger has a broad, padded shoulder profile that distributes weight across the full shoulder span.
+Ensure the suit is fully dry before storing long-term, and keep it away from heat sources, ozone-generating equipment like electric motors, and direct sunlight, all of which degrade neoprene quickly.

 Ski and snowboard boots

-Buckle boots loosely and hang them upside down using a Tough Hook inserted through the carry straps or boot loops.
-This allows residual moisture to drain from the liner and helps the boot shell maintain its shape.
-Avoid storing boots in direct sunlight or near extreme heat sources.
-For long-term off-season storage, remove liners and store them flat inside the shell to prevent permanent compression of the foam.
+Wipe down shells and buckle hardware after each day on the mountain.
+Buckle boots loosely and hang them upside down through the carry straps or boot loops, which lets residual moisture drain from the liner and helps the shell keep its shape.
+Avoid storing boots in direct sunlight or near extreme heat.
+For off-season storage, remove the liners and store them flat inside the shell to prevent permanent compression of the foam.

 Ski and snowboard outerwear

-Close all zippers and fasten Velcro closures before hanging technical ski jackets and pants.
+Close all zippers and Velcro closures before hanging technical jackets and pants.
 Use sturdy hangers that support the garment’s full weight without creating shoulder pressure points.
-Hanging prevents creasing in waterproof membranes and allows DWR coatings to recover between uses.
-Ensure garments are completely dry before closing them in a wardrobe or storage area.
+Hanging prevents creasing in waterproof membranes and lets DWR coatings recover between uses.
+Reapply a DWR treatment at the start of the season if water has stopped beading on the fabric surface, and make sure garments are completely dry before closing them away.

 Cycling gear: helmets, jerseys, and bikes